-Version Date Author Details Minute No. 4.0 28 March 2017 28 March 2017 Governance Manager 1.
-A full compliance review of Plan including the Information & Privacy Commission checklist 069 2.
+Version Date Author Details Minute No. 4.0 28 March 2017 Governance Manager A full compliance review of Plan including the Information & Privacy Commission checklist 069 2.
 Remove appendices 2 to 6.
 3. Insert new appendix 2 with a privacy disclaimer which replaces those listed in item 2 above.
-4. Update appendix 1 with the privacy disclaimer.
-5. Reformat public registers into a table for ease of reading page 8 & 9.
+Update appendix 1 with the privacy disclaimer. .00 5.
+Reformat public registers into a table for ease of reading page 8 & 9.
 6. Delete section 2.5 purpose of public register - now includes within the table listed in item 5 above.
 7. Reformatted Privacy Code of Practice in Local Government and Council policy section in Part 3, into a table for ease of reading, from page 13 on.
 8. Reformatted Council policy section in Part 3, into a table for ease of reading, from page 38 on.
 9. Updated contact details on page 56.

-Version Date Author Details Minute No. 5.0 25 August 2020 Manager 2.
-1. A full compliance review of Plan including the Information & Privacy Commission checklist 164 2.
-Section 7.6 updated contact information and the privacy disclosure statement 3.
-Added 'Section' to reflect amended position title in version control 4.
+Version Date Author Details Minute No. 5.0 25 August 2020 5.0 25 August 2020 25 August 2020 Governance Section Manager A full compliance review of Plan including the Information & Privacy Commission checklist 164 2.
+2. Section 7.6 updated contact information and the privacy disclosure statement 02 Added 'Section' to reflect amended position title in version control 4.
 Part 3.6 added 20 working and removed reference to 28 days.
 5. Section 3:10 external and related bodies added 'Council employees' 6.
-6. Section 5.3 included 'Information and Privacy Commission' and removed 'Office of the Privacy Commission' 7.
+Section 5.3 included 'Information and Privacy Commission' and removed 'Office of the Privacy Commission' 3/2 7.
 In part 2 added 'Code of practice' and added hyperlinks to website in the legislative table

 Version Date Author Details Minute No. 8.
 In Part 3, removed reference to Coastal Protection Act and updated to Coastal Management Act 2016 9.
-In Part 3, updated Director General's position title to Deputy Secretary of Local Government, Planning and Policy 10.In part 3.2 and 3.3 updated Land Title's Office to Land Registry Services 11.In part 3.11 added 'utility provider' to agency types.
+In Part 3, updated Director General's position title to Deputy Secretary of Local Government, Planning and Policy • 10.In part 3.2 and 3.3 updated Land Title's Office to Land Registry Services 11.In part 3.11 added 'utility provider' to agency types.

-6.0 9 April 2024 Governance Section Manager Updated numbering, hyperlinks and formatting 1.
-Added part 6 'Data Breaches' to reflect amendments to 062 PPIPA Act.
+6.0 Governance Section Manager Updated numbering, hyperlinks and formatting 1.
+Added part 6 'Data Breaches' to reflect amendments to PPIPA Act.
 2. 6.7 - Added link to Data Breach Policy 3.
 HPP 5 and IPP 5 - Update of Management Directive titles.
 Added how the management directive ensures compliance with IPP5.
 4. HPP 10 - Added how this can be seen within Council.
 5. HPP 13 - Added examples of when a person may elect to remain anonymous and how this request can be made to Council.
-6. IPP 9 - Added "This however does not detract from the obligation on Council to take such steps as are reasonable to ensure that any personal information being used is accurate before using it."
+6. IPP 9 - Added "This however does not detract from the can be made to Council.
+6. IPP 9 - Added "This however council@portstephens.nsw.gov.au | 02 4988 0255

-7. Added part 8.7 'Memorandum of Understandings or Referral Arrangements' to outline any arrangements Council has with other bodies.
-8. Added part 8.8 'Offences' to outline the offences under the PPIPA Act 9.
+7. Added part 8.7 8.
+Added part 8.8 'Offences' to outline the offences under the PPIPA Act 03 9.
 Added part 8.9 'Accessibility' to detail how and where this plan can be accessed.